Astros vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have compiled a 54-42 record in games they were favored on the moneyline (winning 56.2% of those games).
+- The Astros are 54-43 in games they were favored on the moneyline (winning 55.7% of those games).

-- The Astros have a 56.5% chance to win this matchup based on the moneyline's implied probability.
+- The Astros have an implied moneyline win probability of 57.4% in this matchup.

-- Houston has combined with opponents to hit the over on the total 74 times this season for a 74-64-3 record against the over/under.
+- Houston has played in 142 games with a set over/under, and have combined with its opponents to go over the total 75 times (75-64-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!